albertkklam/simpleinterpreter/README.md

 ### Part 7
 - [x] Write a translator (hint: node visitor) that takes as input an arithmetic expression and prints it out in postfix notation, also known as Reverse Polish Notation (RPN).
 For example, if the input to the translator is the expression (5 + 3) * 12 / 3 than the output should be 5 3 + 12 * 3 /
 - [x] Write a translator (node visitor) that takes as input an arithmetic expression and prints it out in LISP style notation, that is 2 + 3 would become (+ 2 3) and (2 + 3 * 5) would become (+ 2 (* 3 5))

+### Part 9
+- [ ] Pascal variables and reserved keywords are case insensitive, unlike in many other programming languages, so BEGIN, begin, and BeGin they all refer to the same reserved keyword.
+Update the interpreter so that variables and reserved keywords are case insensitive